tvconefive/uncelestial.github.io/about.md

 in the mainstream now.
 I also feel that rock has stagnated due to less risk taking by non-creative market-makers, and because of puritan attitudes of old guard rock musicians who fetishize an outdated aesthetic and music-making process.
-Hence, my music.
+Hence, my music and my process.

 - I reject that the old marketplace was the ideal situation for musicians and we should pine for it and rebuild it.
-I also feel there are novel approaches to doing this whole music thing that haven't been explored, and there could be a greater gain to be had in the wider participation and intense interactivity that is only possible now.
+I also feel there are novel approaches to doing this whole music thing that haven't been explored, and there could be a greater gain to be had in the low-barrier, interactive world that we live in now.
 Hence, the open source music project.